Funding – The Bertha Rosenstadt Trust

 Strengthening Field Education

-are committed to strengthening the all-important ties we have with partner organizations who offer placements to our students.
+Field education is the cornerstone of the MSW educational experience – practicum placements provide our students with exceptional learning opportunities.
+As a Faculty, we are committed to strengthening the all-important ties we have with partner organizations who offer placements to our students.
 The Bertha Rosenstadt Trust Fund in Health Research – which is available to our Faculty, as well as to all other Health Sciences Faculties at U of T – is an important way we accomplish this.

 For the FIFSW Practicum Office, this fund is a valuable way to secure long-term commitments for MSW student placements, while also promoting cutting-edge research in field education.
 How does it work?
 An organization agrees to take a pre-negotiated number of practicum students for three consecutive years.
 In return, the organization receives a three-year grant to conduct research, developed in consultation with our Faculty, that expands social work field education knowledge.
 Special consideration will be given to proposals that offer innovative ideas, and models that expand field education capacity.